ic1618/Microsoft-Project15-ELP/docs/gettingstarted.md

 The installation for CUDA can be done by following the .exe installer instructions.

 ### cuDNN 7.4
 This process is a short process that must be done manually.
-After downloading the cuDNN files from ["Version downloads"](#Version-downloads), you will have a folder that looks like this:
+After downloading the cuDNN files from ["Version downloads"](#Version-downloads), unzip the folder and you will have a folder that looks like this:

 image of the folder